vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 We'll be updating the dependencies as needed by the code we'll be writing.
 :::

-In the most bare-bones version, a pallet looks like this:
+In its most bare-bones version, a pallet looks like this:

 ```rust
 pub use pallet::*;